Fleet logo

 Victor Lyuboslavsky

-Hide secrets in scripts in configuration profiles
+Variables in scripts and configuration profiles

 2. For the GitHub GitOps flow, they must also be added to the env section of your workflow file, as shown below: